 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

-The information on Conservation of Energy Technology Absorption and Foreign ExchangeEarnings and Outgo as stipulated under Section 134(3)(m) of the Companies Act 2013 readwith Rule 8 of the Companies (Accounts) Rules 2014 is provided as Annexure 7 which formspart of this Report.
+The information on Conservation of Energy Technology Absorption Foreign ExchangeEarnings and Outgo as stipulated under Section 134(3)(m) of the Act and Rules framedthereunder is annexed as Annexure 6.

 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013

 The Company has in place an Anti-Sexual Harassment Policy in line with the requirementsof the Sexual Harassment of Women at the Workplace (Prevention Prohibition and Redressal)Act 2013 (the "POSH Act").
 The Internal Complaints Committee redresses thecomplaint received regarding sexual harassment of women at workplace.
 All employees(permanent contractual temporary trainees) are covered under this Policy.

 During the year under review no complaints of sexual harassment were received and 4(Four) Awareness Program about Sexual Harassment Policy were conducted and held atworkplace.

 The Company has submitted its Annual Report on the cases of sexual harassment atworkplace to District Officer Mumbai pursuant to Section 21 of the POSH Act and Rulesframed thereunder.